 CAUTION!
 Do not cut or shorten the transducer cable, and try not to damage the cable insulation.
 Route the cable as far as possible from any VHF radio antenna cables or tachometer cables to reduce the possibility of interference.
-If the cable is too short, extension cables are available to extend the transducer cable up to a total of 50'.
+If the cable is too short, extension cables are available to extend the transducer cable up to a total of 50' (15 m).
 For assistance, contact the Customer Resource Center at www.humminbird.com or call 1-800-633-1468 for more information.

-NOTE: The transducer can pivot up to 90 degrees in the bracket.
-Allow enough slack in the cable for this movement.
-It is best to route the cable to the side of the transducer so the transducer will not damage the cable during movement.
+NOTE: Since the transducer may need to pivot up to 90° in the bracket if it strikes an object, make sure there is sufficient cable slack to accommodate this motion.
+It is best to route the cable to the side of the transducer so the cable will not be damaged by the rotation of the transducer.